 Ownership History

 Find out how long the seller has owned the vehicle.
 If they didn’t buy it new, they may not be able to give you its entire history.
 In that case, see if they know how many previous owners it’s had.
 If the vehicle has had a few different owners within a short period of time, there could be a reason nobody wants to hold onto it.
+It may also be a good idea to get a vehicle report (from CARFAX or AutoCheck, for example), as it may provide you with information on past ownership and accidents.
+It can be easier to get this report if you’re shopping for a used car at a dealership.
+If you’re buying from a private seller, you may need to purchase the report on your own.

 Maintenance History

-Get an idea of what shape the car is in by asking if the vehicle has been in any accidents, when and what repairs or customizations have been made to it, and when it was last maintained (including tune-ups, oil and tire changes, when the brakes were last checked, etc.).
+Get an idea of what shape the car is in by asking if the vehicle has been in any accidents, what repairs or customizations have been made to it, and when it was last maintained (including tune-ups, oil and tire changes, when the brakes were last checked, etc.).
 You can also ask if the vehicle has any maintenance documents you can look at.

 Standard Tools & “Extras”